Hilleberg Anjan 2 GT Review

 Weather Resistance

 Key points like the reinforced vestibule zippers and the bathtub floor protect from splashback and spindrift.
 In fact, we found the floor to be just about waterproof on its own without a ground cloth.
-Similarly, the inner tent is made primarily of a solid nylon fabric that blocks blowing sand and snow, and better sheds condensation that drips from the roof — a significant advantage over most backpacking tents that have mesh inner tent walls.
+Similarly, the inner tent is made primarily of a solid nylon fabric that blocks blowing sand and snow and sheds condensation that drips from the roof — a significant advantage over most backpacking tents that have mesh inner tent walls.

-We think the Anjan 2 GT will be overkill for most folks, but this tent is a good value for the user who requires exceptional durability and weather resistance.
-It is one of the most expensive options in our review and is ideal for backpackers that plan on spending time in inclement weather, want the extended vestibule, or want the best of the best for durability and weather resistance.
+We think the Anjan 2 GT will be overkill for most folks, but this tent is a good value for users requiring exceptional durability and weather resistance.
+It is one of the most expensive options in our review and is ideal for backpackers who plan on spending time in inclement weather, want the extended vestibule, or want the best of the best for durability and weather resistance.
+If we were to recommend just one tent to friends and family who want to stretch their tent to the limits of the seasons (and the price was not a factor), this would be the one.